 Lilley Harvey has been teaching since 2006 but her first experience of yoga was in the early 1990s when she took part in a pioneering therapeutic programme for asthmatics.
 Lilley considers yoga as being the single most effective tool in helping her to recover from an auto-immune disorder, which at its peak left her too weak to walk.
 From practising for just a few minutes each day, to seven years later, practising vigorously for up to seven hours a day, yoga and the wealth of its teachings has transformed her life.

-Committed to continual professional development, Lilley spent 6 months living in Mysore India in 2009 and travels extensively nationally and internationally (most recently Bali & Greece), for workshops and training courses.
+Committed to continual professional development, Lilley spent 6 months living in Mysore India in 2009 and travels extensively nationally and internationally (most recently to Zen Wellness in Arizona, USA & to Turkey), for workshops and training courses.

 A brilliant communicator – skilled at teaching diverse groups, Lilley’s students range from being three years old to being well into their seventies and beyond.
 Lilley has taught yoga in many schools – both as workshops and as part of the curriculum.
 She also specialises in teaching children with special educational needs (in particular autism).
 Lilley has also created on-going yoga programmes for adults suffering from mental ill health.